 Hepatitis C causes

-Hepatitis C is caused by a virus.
-If you get infected with this virus, the virus travels through your blood to your liver, where it causes inflammation.
+Hepatitis C is caused by the hepatitis C virus.
+If you get infected with the virus, it travels through your blood to your liver, where it causes inflammation.

 How hepatitis C spreads